NEED SUPPORT RIGHT AWAY? CONTACT US

 5. Ask for help.
 Independence is a wonderful trait to have, but it’s not always the most helpful response to grief.
 Faith is not only about giving.
 Dependence on one another and the community where we live, work, play and possibly worship is also a hallmark of faith.
 You may find that receiving the gift of help is the most faith-strengthening decision you can make.

-Grappling with faith during a time of loss can feel like yet another crisis to get through.
-Perhaps, instead, your faith is your companion even during the most difficult times.
+While faith may be tested during a time of loss, remember that your faith is your companion even during the most difficult times.
 It is leading you toward a hope that at the time is not fully visible.
 It’s not asking you to be or do more.
 Your faith is part of the painful story you’re living at this moment.
-Your faith may begin to feel like an ill-fitting coat, but that’s to be expected because you’ve changed and will continue to change.
 Faith is for the long road and we’re here to help you take those first steps.

 Want to know what else Carson’s Village is up to?
 Join our email list.